-The Services are not intended for use by children.
-We do not solicit or knowingly accept any personal information from persons under the age of 18.
-Please do not use the Services if you are under the age of 18.
-Greater Giving does not knowingly collect, use, or disclose the personal information of minors under 16 years of age.
+The Sites, Apps, and Services are not intended for use by children.
+We do not solicit or knowingly accept any personal information from persons under the age of 18 and we do not sell or share personal information of consumers under age 18.
+Please do not use the Sites, Apps, or Services if you are under the age of 18.

 YOUR LEGAL RIGHTS

-If you are an End User who uses Greater Giving for the purpose of interacting with our Customers and have questions about legal rights you may have with respect to your personal information collected by our Customer, please consult the Customer with which you have a relationship.
+If you are an End User who interacts with our Sites or Apps for the purpose of engaging with our Customers and you have questions about legal rights you may have with respect to your personal information collected by our Customer, please consult the Customer with which you have a relationship.

-Subject to certain exemptions, and in some cases dependent upon the processing activity we are undertaking, some Customers, including residents of the state of California, may have certain rights in relation to their personal information.
+Subject to certain exemptions, and in some cases dependent upon the processing activity we are undertaking, you have the right to:

 Right to know about personal information collected, disclosed, and sold